 - Step 1 Click Diagnostic Tools on the left navigation pane. - Step 2 Click Tests Log Summary on the left navigation pane. - Step 3 Select a filter from the filter drop-down and click Go.
-The status, result, start time, and end time of the test displays. - Step 4 For more details, click a specific log entry (for example, click memory test).
-The Log, Error Log (if the test failed) and the analysis of the specific test displays in the content pane.
+The status, result, start time, and end time of the test displays. - Step 4 Click a specific log entry (for example, click memory test) for more details.

+The Log, Error Log (if the test failed), and the analysis of the specific test appears in the content pane.